jpc-hpe/my_nvim_config/NOTES.md

 Restore an option to default value with an ampersand: `:set iskeyword&`

 New buffer with `:edit` (but `<leader>e` might be easier)

+Append current content to another file with `:write >> somefile`

+Save to another file and start working on it with `:saveas anotherfile`.
+With `:file anotherfile` you also change the name but don't save yet.

+Save or quit all windows at once with `:qall` or `:wall` (or `:wqall` to combine)